bdrach/alep/_sources/content/labs/A1-1 Measurements and Accuracy.rst.txt

 ---------

-For each of the following, record the observations together with the possible error (i.e.: ½ the smallest scale division), e.g.:
+For each of the following, record the observations together with the possible error (i.e. ½ the smallest scale division), e.g.:
 :math:`46 \pm 0.5\text{mm}`.
 Calculate the mean value of repeated readings together with the error.
 Calculate the % error.